-Set in the heart of Bourton-on-the-Water, this family run watering hole has a history going back to the 18th century.
-Serving patrons for over 150 years (and legend has it, Agatha Christie was one of them) visitors can still except a warm welcome whether they’re staying, enjoying a drink or tucking into some lunch after exploring the Cotswold village.
+Set in the heart of Bourton-on-the-Water, the Mousetrap Inn has undergone recent renovation under new ownership, and the hard work by Frank Fellows and his team is certainly proving popular with locals and visitors alike.
+The pub has been serving patrons for over 150 years, and legend has it, Agatha Christie was one of them, and visitors can except a warm welcome whether they’re staying, enjoying a drink or tucking into some lunch after exploring the Cotswold village.

-Why we love the Mousetrap Inn: If it an authentic Inn, with a great range of beers on tap and tasty homemade food is what you seek, look no further than the Mousetrap.
+Why we love the Mousetrap Inn: If it an authentic Inn, with a great range of beers on tap (typically offering nine draught lagers) and tasty homemade food is what you seek, look no further than the Mousetrap.

 Fancy visiting more pubs in the Cotswolds?
 You might like…